-Tradition holds that Ariaantie lived with her brother Samuel in a house the family had built on a stream that flowed into the Hudson at today's village of Coeymans.
-The landmark building is still standing and has been memorialized in painting and photography.
+Tradition holds that Ariaantie lived with her brother Samuel in a house the family had built on the stream that flowed into the Hudson at today's village of Coeymans.
+That landmark building is still standing and has been memorialized in painting and photography.

 Samuel Coeymans married in 1724 and seems to have lived in the "Coeymans House" along with Ariaantie and her husband who also seems to have been Samuel's business partner.
 Perhaps, other siblings also lived on the property as well.
 The Bleecker map of 1767, fixes the homes of "Saml.
 Coiemans & Verplanks."

 Possibly because of her material legacies, Ariaantie Coeymans Verplanck has become a legendary historical character.
 She was not a resident of the city of Albany.
 She seems to have resided mostly in the "Coeymans House."

 However, Ariaantie lived for more than seventy years and died in April 1743.
 Her husband remarried, became somewhat more closely connected to the life of the city of Albany, and survived until the 1760s.